Interviewing Your First Employee

 Don’t be this type of interviewer, especially when Interviewing your first employee.

 Honestly, these questions won’t help as much as you might think they will.
-When you interview multiple people with these questions you start hearing very similar answers, and chances of someone really sticking out among the crowd decrease.
-On top of it, chances are they went online and looked up how to answer these questions while sounding the best.
+When you interview multiple people with these questions you start hearing very similar answers, and the chances of someone really sticking out among the crowd decrease.

 More importantly, it’s not what their answers are, but rather how they answered the question.

-To sum up, When your Interviewing your first employee, just have a simple conversation.
+To sum up, When you’re Interviewing your first employee, just have a simple conversation.

 Latest Posts